ltramey/DHUM-Projects/docs/index.md

 [link to transcription](https://ltramey.github.io/DHUM-Projects/TEItranscription/)

 ## Project 3 - Text analysis with R
-To access the R project code, click the "View on GitHub" yellow button above and navigate to the folder RandTextAnalysis
+To access the R project code, click the "View on GitHub" yellow button above and navigate to the folder docs/RandTextAnalysis